 For appointments, prescriptions or enquiries please call 01259 750531

 Change to Appointment System

-Starting from Monday 12 January 2015 there will be a change to the appointment sytem in the practice.
+On Monday 12 January 2015 there was a change to the appointment sytem in the practice.

 What does this mean for you the patient?
-THE OPEN SURGERY WILL BE STOPPING.
-All appointment requests for same day will be phone triaged by the duty doctor.
+THE OPEN SURGERY HAS STOPPED.
+All appointment requests for same day are phone triaged by the duty doctor.

-What will the benefits be?
-More overall appointments and more patients will be dealt with on the phone that day.
+What are the benefits be?
+More overall appointments and more patients dealt with on the phone that day.

 What do you need to do?
 Phone the surgery by 11.00am if you require to be seen on the day and the duty GP will traige your call.
 Drop-ins will not be accepted.
 Future appointments can still be requested at any time.

 A Change to Repeat Prescription Ordering